DinghaiZ/3-prime-READS-plus/README.md

   <img src="images/flowchart.jpg" width="400" height="400">
 </p>

 **Due to the unique features of 3'READS+ data, a customized computational pipeline is required to analyze the data.
-This pipeline has the following three parts:**
+This pipeline has the following four parts:**

 **[Part 1.
 From fastq files to pA sites](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-1.ipynb)** (Python kernel)
 1. Register analysis configurations for specific project/experiment